KF Bylis

 Klubi i Futbollit Bylis is an Albanian professional football club based in Ballsh, part of Mallakastër municipality.
-They compete in the Abissnet Superiore, the top tier of Albanian football.
-Their home ground is the Adush Muça Stadium.
+They compete in Kategoria e Parë, the second tier of Albanian football.
+Their home ground is Adush Muça Stadium.

 History

 Early years

 The club was formed on 14 July 1972 as Ballshi i Ri, and they played in the Albanian Third Division between 1973 and 1976.
 But between 1976 and 1981, they were not allowed to participate in Albanian football due to laws restricting a single team from each district.
 They began playing once again in the Third Division in 1981, which they eventually won in 1986 and were promoted to the Albanian Second Division.
 The club played in the Second Division for 10 years between 1986 and 1996, where they were promoted following a successful 1995–96 season which saw the club score 124 goals and concede just 21, as the best goal scorer was Agim Metaj, making it a national record which was even noted by the prestigious French magazine France Football.
 However, despite their record breaking season they only finished as runners-up in the league but still achieved promotion to the Albanian Superliga.